Qualification and Competency Assessment

 Overseas Trained Speech Pathologists

-You MUST be eligible for practising membership of Speech Pathology Australia to work in most organisations in Australia.
+You must be eligible for Certified Practising membership of Speech Pathology Australia to work in most organisations in Australia.

-To be eligible for practising membership you MUST demonstrate that:
+To be eligible for Certified Practising membership you MUST demonstrate that:

 Travelling to Australia for the purposes of work prior to your application being accepted is NOT recommended.